 What excites Katie most about working at the Learning Exchange is the potential for creating new connections between UBC students and the Downtown Eastside community.
 Any students who are interested in getting involved with the Learning Exchange should feel free to contact Katie.

-Eliza is the Operations Assistant at the Learning Exchange.
+Eliza is the Operations and Engagement Coordinator at the Learning Exchange.
 She joined the team in 2011 and has a wealth of experience in administration and marketing, including in community organization settings.
 Her role at the Learning Exchange supports a broad range of administrative, financial and operational activities, and she is thrilled to be part of a team that contributes to and facilitates community-university engagement.

 Eliza has a Bachelor of Arts degree in Communications and a Bachelor of Science degree in Marketing Management.
 She has also worked in Manila and Los Angeles, and enjoys forming new ties in every community she is a part of.